Shapes

 One type of vertex with 3 edges.

-The tetrahedron is also a degenerate antiprism of 2 sides(see below).
+The tetrahedron is also a degenerate antiprism of 2 sides.

 No parallel faces.
 Therefore, either the edges or the vertices are marked with numbers.